isene/rcalc/README.md

 ## Usage

-Put "rcalc" into your path and source it in your shell's rc file (like `.zshrc`): `source /path/to/rcalc`
+Put "raven" into a bin directory in your path.
+Source "rcalc" in your shell's rc file (like `.zshrc`): `source /path/to/rcalc`

 Then you can calculate anything by simply starting with an equal sign and put the calculations in quotes behind it.
 Remember, this is an